actions/github-script/README.md

 ## Breaking Changes

+### Breaking changes in V7

+Version 7 of this action updated the runtime to Node 20 - https://github.com/github/docs/issues/28156

+All scripts are now run with Node 20 instead of Node 16 and are affected by any breaking changes between Node 16 and 20.

 ### Breaking changes in V6

 Version 6 of this action updated the runtime to Node 16 - https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions#example-using-nodejs-v16